 This also varies from school to school, but secondary applications are about $100 apiece on average.
 The cheapest will run you about $30, whereas the most expensive can be $250.
 If you have not checked it out yet, make sure to query AAMC’s Fee Assistance Program (FAP).
 They can help reduce the cost of applications.

 The essay prompts and/or short answer questions you encounter will be school-specific, but here are a few common ones:

 - Why are you interested in our medical school specifically?

 - How would you add to the diversity of our school?

 - What is a challenging situation you’ve had to overcome?

 - One is one non-medical activity that has had a significant impact on you?

-- If you took a leave of absence, or have already graduated, what have you done since undergrad?
+- If you have already graduated, what have you done since undergrad?